enaeher/blog/about/index.md

 {% rokka_photo 17ece9 "Photo by Josh Cantor" %}

-I'm a Lisp programmer living in New York.
-I wrote Common Lisp for while; now I write Clojure for Apple.
+I'm a Lisp programmer living in <s>New York</s> San Francisco.
+I wrote Common Lisp for while; now I write Clojure.
 I like bikes and Emacs.

 Elsewhere: